unixorn/works-with-home-assistant/README.md

 ### Please list stuff that _doesn't_ work, too

-It's ok to add entries for things that didn't work, but be very clear in the notes field that what didn't work so people can be warned off and not waste money on devices which won't work with HA.
+I encourage you to add entries for things that don't work, but try to be very clear in the notes field what part didn't work so people can be warned off and not waste money on devices which won't work with HA.

 ## Hubs

 | Name   | Description                                      | Notes           |